xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 ### Conference

-- The reviewer of EMNLP (CCF-B, the top conference of NLP).
+- The Program Committee Member of EMNLP (CCF-B, the top conference of NLP).

-- The reviewer of CIKM (CCF-B, the top conference of data mining).
+- The Program Committee Member of CIKM (CCF-B, the top conference of data mining).

-- The reviewer of CCL (CCF-C, the most authoritative and influential academic conference of NLP in China ).
+- The Program Committee Member of CCL (CCF-C, the most authoritative and influential academic conference of NLP in China ).

 ### Journal